bungle/awesome-resty/README.md

 * [lua-resty-logger](https://github.com/kedyyan/lua-resty-logger) — Custom Logger Library for OpenResty
 * [lua-resty-fluentd](https://github.com/msempere/lua-resty-fluentd) — Lua fluentd logger for the ngx_lua based on the cosocket API
 * [lua-resty-fluent-logger](https://github.com/mediba-system/lua-resty-fluent-logger) — A structured logger for Fluentd (OpenResty / ngx_lua)
+* [raven-lua](https://github.com/cloudflare/raven-lua) — A small Lua interface to Sentry that also has a helpful wrapper function call() that takes any arbitrary Lua function (with arguments) and executes it, traps any errors and reports it automatically to Sentry

 #### Functional Programming